jimmystique/MMM/README.md

 #### Ganache
 1. Install [Ganache](https://www.trufflesuite.com/ganache).
 2. Open Ganache with the Quick Start option and change the PORT NUMBER to 8545 in Settings -> Server.
 3. Change the Mnenomic to : **"vacuum market liberty mention source kiss behind chimney network glare forward visit"** in Settings -> ACCOUNTS & KEYS.
 This will allow you to have the same addresses as in our tests in order to be consistent with the address ethereum brdge will use.
+The first address should be ```0x510DD0463F258cd64c3C63F186DaBF9F3cEC68E0```.

 #### Metamask